-Internet access is available at Philander Smith College residence halls, PSC offices, and many classrooms.
-In order to use the full range of Internet services, you need a PSC access account.
-Other than that, the requirements for access vary depending on your location.
-CIS provides software and support for Macintosh, and Windows computers.
-Everyone who uses the Internet access services at PSC has two choices: to connect by a backbone connection or to connect by Pscwireless.
-A backbone connection is a very high-speed connection to the PSC network and Internet, and may also be referred to as a network, Ethernet, FastEthernet, Gigabit Ethernet, or wireless.
+Internet access is available at Philander Smith University residence halls, PSU offices, and many classrooms.
+In order to use the full range of Internet services, you need a PSU access account.
+CITS provides software and support for Macintosh, and Windows computers.
+Everyone who uses the Internet access services at PSU has two choices: to connect by a backbone connection or to connect by Pscwireless.
+A backbone connection is a very high-speed connection to the PSU network and Internet, and may also be referred to as a network, Ethernet, FastEthernet, Gigabit Ethernet, or wireless.
 Generally, backbone connections are used on campus.
 If you are on campus, you are using a backbone connection.
 This type of connection is vastly superior to wireless: its connection rate is a constant 100mb or faster compared to 54mb or less for Pscwireless.

 New viruses are written and released on a daily basis.
 Many of the more common viruses "morph" or change frequently to make them more difficult to detect.
 Viruses spread rapidly and by many different ways (for example, via e-mail attachments; infected document files; Web sites that contain hostile code that can infect your computer through vulnerable browsers; and unprotected file shares).
 Your computer may be vulnerable to virus attacks if you are not using antivirus and spyware software and updating it regularly.